raoguchi/LoL-Top-Lane-Analysis/README.md

 </tbody>
 </table>

 On first glance, the distribution of wins/losses are where the model needs to be.
 There is about a percent margin of error, but that is much better in terms of the baseline model.
 As for your accuracy, the trees appears to be overfitting to our training data as with most cases of classifier models.
 Nevertheless, there is about a 30 percent boost in both the training and testing accuracy.
-Moreover, we see the accuracy between the two datasets is about 3-4 percent so we are going to say performance on unseen data will not be as bad.
+Moreover, we see the accuracy between the training and testing datasets are about 3-4 percent so we are going to say performance on unseen data will not be as bad.

 <iframe src="assets/cm2.png" width="800" height="600" frameborder="0"></iframe>

-Relative to the confusion matrix in the baselinemodel, we see there is a much greater number of true positives and true negatives.
-This is also associted with greater accuracy.
-The key issue in the base model is that it containted a fair amount of false positives that harmed the precision.
-As the relative amount of false positives and false negatives are equal, the recall and preicison is also close to being equal.
+Relative to the confusion matrix in the baseline Model, we see there is a much greater number of true positives and true negatives.
+This is also associated with greater accuracy.
+The key issue in the base model is that it contained a fair amount of false positives that harmed the precision.
+Here, as the relative amount of false positives and false negatives are equal, the recall and preicison is also close to being equal.

 ## Fairness Analysis